 The mighty Jeff Jarvis is right: Content is a commodity.
 Information is a commodity.
 The unique value of journalism lies in the conversation.

 Quite obviously that conversation happens on other platforms that have created a wealthy business on top of it.
 So journalists and publishers, creators and content producers need to bring that conversation back to their own estates.
-They need to develop mobile platforms that empower users to create substantial value from content and conversations, as mobile is undoubtably the key battleground of todays attention economy.
+They need to develop mobile platforms that empower users to create substantial value from content and conversations, cause mobile is the key battleground of todays attention economy.

 Publishing needs to turn into a platform, a service that hosts conversation around content, news and knowledge in a way that is superior to the way social media works today.
 News platforms of the future need to be mobile first, empowering users with features that are more than bookmarking, article commenting or maybe the option to choose regional news.
 Instead users need to be enabled to contribute in the way news are being curated, delivered and understood.